“God Killed God” – How Do Muslims Respond to Christian Atonement?

 Growth of Humanity Due to Thousands of Years of God Striving

 How do we answer these questions?
 They aren’t easy.
-One thing I would suggest is that the reason no courtroom in the world would accept that is because of the progress and growth in the morality of mankind, due to the working of God on the human race.
+One thing I would suggest is that the reason no courtroom in the world would accept this logic is because of the progress and growth in the morality of mankind, due to the working of God on the human race.
 It is similar to why there is no more human sacrifice or no more “eye for an eye” – it is because we have outgrown it due to the preaching of many religions, but particularly Christianity.
 It doesn’t satisfy us anymore…but it used to.

-That doesn’t mean that deep down we don’t believe it, and we see that in movies where someone says: “take me in their place!”
+That doesn’t mean that deep down we don’t believe it... and we see that in movies where someone says: “take me in their place!”
 It is situational; the context of a courtroom may not allow it but in the context of a person wanting revenge or blood, it may be acceptable.
 Break down our civilizational order, and the old paganism would come back.

 Illogical Metaphysics